AdobeDocs/analytics-platform.en/help/analysis-workspace/home.md

 ### Components

 **Components** are dimensions, metrics, segments, or date ranges, all of which can be combined in a **[!UICONTROL Freeform table]** to start answering your business question.
-Be sure to familiarize yourself with each [component type](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/components/analysis-workspace-components.html) before diving into your analysis.
-Once you've mastered component terminology, you can begin dragging and dropping to [build your analysis](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/build-workspace-project/t-freeform-project.html) in a **[!UICONTROL Freeform table]**.
+Be sure to familiarize yourself with each [component type](/) before diving into your analysis.
+Once you've mastered component terminology, you can begin dragging and dropping to [build your analysis](/help/analysis-workspace/build-workspace-project/freeform-overview.md) in a **[!UICONTROL Freeform table]**.

 ![](assets/build-components.png)

 ### Visualizations

 **Visualizations**, such as a bar or line chart, are then added on top of the data to visually bring it to life.
-On the far left rail, select the middle **[!UICONTROL Visualizations]** icon to see the full list of [visualizations](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.html) available.
+On the far left rail, select the middle **[!UICONTROL Visualizations]** icon to see the full list of [visualizations](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md) available.

 ![](assets/build-visualizations.png)

 ### Panels

 **Panels** are used to organize your analysis within a project and can contain many tables & visualizations.
 Many of the panels provided in Analysis Workspace generate a full set of analyses based on a few user inputs.
-On the far left rail, select the top **[!UICONTROL Panels]** icon to see a full list of [panels](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/panels/panels.html) available.
+On the far left rail, select the top **[!UICONTROL Panels]** icon to see a full list of [panels](/help/analysis-workspace/c-panels/panels.md) available.

 ![](assets/build-panels.png)

 ## Additional resources {#resources}

 * Adobe offers hundreds of [Analytics video training tutorials](https://docs.adobe.com/content/help/en/analytics-learn/tutorials/overview.html).
-* See [What's New in Analysis Workspace](/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md) for updates about new features.